python-hyper/h2/docs/source/basic-usage.rst

 - Right now our server is single threaded, so it can only handle one client at a time.
 Consider rewriting this server to use threads, or writing this server again using your favourite asynchronous programming framework.

+  If you plan to use threads, you should know that a ``H2Connection`` object is deliberately not thread-safe.
+As a possible design pattern, consider creating threads and passing the sockets returned by ``accept`` to those threads, and then letting those threads create their own ``H2Connection`` objects.
 - Alternatively, try playing around with our examples in our repository's `examples directory`_.
 These examples are a bit more fully-featured, and can be reached from your web browser.
 Try adjusting what they do, or adding new